cisagov/ScubaGear/baselines/defender.md

 2. In the left-hand menu, go to **Email & Collaboration** > **Policies & Rules**.
 3. Select **Threat Policies**.
 4. From the **Templated policies** section, select **Preset Security Policies**.
-5. Under **Standard protection**, slide the toggle switch to the right so that the text next to the toggle reads **Standard protection is on**.
+5. Under **Standard protection**, slide the toggle switch to the right so the text next to the toggle reads **Standard protection is on**.
-6. Under **Strict protection**, slide the toggle switch to the right so that the text next to the toggle reads **Strict protection is on**.
+6. Under **Strict protection**, slide the toggle switch to the right so the text next to the toggle reads **Strict protection is on**.

-Note: If the toggle slider is grayed out, click on **Manage protection settings** instead and configure the policy settings according to [Use the Microsoft 365 Defender portal to assign Standard and Strict preset security policies to users \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies?view=o365-worldwide#use-the-microsoft-365-defender-portal-to-assign-standard-and-strict-preset-security-policies-to-users) to enable each preset security policy.
+Note: If the toggle slider in step 5 is grayed out, click on **Manage protection settings** instead and configure the policy settings according to [Use the Microsoft 365 Defender portal to assign Standard and Strict preset security policies to users \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies?view=o365-worldwide#use-the-microsoft-365-defender-portal-to-assign-standard-and-strict-preset-security-policies-to-users) to enable each preset security policy.

 #### MS.DEFENDER.1.2v1 instructions: